Affleck-Dine Dirac Leptogenesis

 We present a minimal framework that realises successful Dirac Leptogenesis through the Affleck-Dine mechanism.
 A single right-handed neutrino and a neutrinophillic Higgs doublet are introduced to the Standard Model, which couple via a Yukawa interaction.
 The inflationary setting is induced by a combination of the two Higgs doublets, with their global symmetry violating interactions leading to a net charge generation via the Affleck-Dine mechanism.
 This simple Standard Model extension exhibits a unique and connected set of phenomenological implications including the resultant baryon asymmetry, inflationary predictions, cosmological implications, relic right-handed neutrinos, and its low energy phenomenology, while also being able to be embedded in various neutrino mass generating mechanisms.

 \textbf{Introduction - } The existence of the matter-antimatter asymmetry in our universe is an essential piece of evidence for physics beyond the Standard Model (SM).
 One intriguing solution is Leptogenesis, which illuminates this mystery through exploring the current unknowns of the neutrino sector \cite{Minkowski:1977sc, Yanagida:1979as, Glashow:1979nm, GellMann:1980vs,Fukugita:1986hr}.
-In the standard thermal Leptogenesis scenario, an asymmetry is first generated in the lepton sector through the $ \mathcal{CP} $ violating decay of introduced heavy right-handed (RH) neutrinos, before this lepton number is redistributed into baryons by equilibrium sphaleron processes \cite{Kuzmin:1985mm}.
-However, the mass scale of these RH neutrinos is typically required to be higher than $ 10^7 $ GeV to be consistent with current observations of the baryon asymmetry~\cite{Giudice:2003jh}.\footnote{If the masses of two lightest RH neutrinos are nearly degenerate, the required mass scale can be reduced \cite{Pilaftsis:2005rv, Drewes:2013gca}.} The high new physics scales associated with these models render terrestrial experimental tests infeasible for the foreseeable future.

-The introduction of a RH neutrino to the SM opens up alternative possibilities for elucidating the origin of the observed baryon asymmetry.
+In the standard thermal Leptogenesis scenario~\cite{Fukugita:1986hr}, an asymmetry is first generated in the lepton sector through the $ \mathcal{CP} $ violating decay of introduced heavy right-handed (RH) neutrinos, before this lepton number is redistributed into baryons by equilibrium sphaleron processes \cite{Kuzmin:1985mm}.
+However, the mass scale of these RH neutrinos is typically required to be higher than $ 10^7 $ GeV to be consistent with current observations of the baryon asymmetry~\cite{Giudice:2003jh}.\footnote{If the masses of two lightest RH neutrinos are nearly degenerate, the required mass scale can be reduced \cite{Pilaftsis:2003gt, Pilaftsis:2005rv, Drewes:2013gca}.} The high new physics scales associated with these models render terrestrial experimental tests infeasible for the foreseeable future.
+F The introduction of a RH neutrino to the SM opens up alternative possibilities for elucidating the origin of the observed baryon asymmetry.
 One intriguing prospect is Dirac-genesis~\cite{Dick:1999je, Murayama:2002je}, a scenario in which at least one of the neutrinos exhibits a Dirac nature.
 In such models, successful Leptogenesis occurs despite the total $B-L$ of the universe being zero.
 This is achieved by an equal and opposite lepton number being sequestered from the SM sector into a density of decoupled RH neutrinos prior to the Electroweak Phase Transition (EWPT).
 Subsequently, the residual lepton asymmetry in the SM sector is transferred into a baryon asymmetry via equilibrium sphaleron processes as in usual Leptogenesis.